Clewsy/scripts/README.md

 ball.sh - Runs bu.sh on a bunch of remote systems defined in a list file.

+apt_all.sh - Runs apt-get update, dist-upgrade, autoremove and autoclean on a bunch of machines in a list file.

 pong.sh - Runs through a list of servers, pings each once for a second then returns a success or fail result.